Mina-Mikhail/News-App/README.md

 ## Tech stack & News App libraries

 - Navigation component - navigation graph for navigating and replacing screens/fragments
-- ViewBinding - allows to more easily write code that interacts with views and replaces ```findViewById```.
+- DataBinding - allows to more easily write code that interacts with views and replaces ```findViewById```, handle click listeners and different states of loading data inside recyclerView.
 - ViewModel - UI related data holder, lifecycle aware.
 - LiveData - Build data objects that notify views when the underlying database changes.
 - Dagger-Hilt for dependency injection.
 Object creation and scoping is handled by Hilt.